Turing-Complete-Game/Suggestions-and-Issues/.github/README.md

 To create a New Request, Check the [ISSUES](https://github.com/Turing-Complete-Game/Suggestions-and-Issues/issues) page to see if your issue/feature has already been reported.
 If you don't find what you are looking for, click [New Issue](https://github.com/Turing-Complete-Game/Suggestions-and-Issues/issues/new/choose)

+Suggestions are not limited just to the game.
+If you feel something can be added to this Repo or the discord feel free to let us know and open a discussion!

 ## Questions
 For Questions about the game or support with levels, Join our [Discord](https://discord.gg/a5ycx8W6ZB) Server!